What is Fever?

 Side Effects and Safety of Fever Medicines

-Fever medicines are generally safe when used correctly, but misuse or overdose can cause side effects.
-Understanding proper dosage and precautions helps prevent complications.
+Fever medicines are generally safe when taken in the correct dose, but misuse, overdose, or improper use can lead to side effects and health risks.
+Understanding proper usage helps prevent complications.

-Do not increase the dose to reduce fever faster, as this may cause harm.
+Do not increase the dose to reduce fever faster

-Use fever medicines for a short duration unless a doctor advises longer treatment.
+Use medicines for a short duration unless advised by a doctor

 What to Avoid During Fever